mgeletka/speeding_up_NMT/nmt_experiments/Readme.md

 # NMT experiments
-This part of the reposotory serves as base for all experiments done in the Master thesis and for replication of obtained results/
+This part of the reposotory serves as base for all experiments done in the Master thesis for replication of all obtained results

 ## Data description
 Data used :